.jpeg)

 Tommy Smothers and his brother, Dick, started out as a serious musical act that morphed into one of 20th century’s most successful comedy teams.

-The picture in the chapters, credited to CBS Television, is a 1967 cropped photo available on commons.wikimedia.org.
+The picture in the thumbnail and the chapters, credited to CBS Television, is a 1967 cropped photo available on commons.wikimedia.org.
 It shows Tommy performing on the brothers' show.
 The photo does not include who he was performing with — his brother and their guest, Judy Collins.

 Also in the chapters, you can go right to the tribute by skipping my intro; feel free to skip my closing remarks too.
 Both are there to provide context for those who haven't listened to the other tributes.